Nadia Boulanger: Touring and recording

 In 1936, Boulanger substituted for Alfred Cortot in some of his piano masterclasses, coaching the students in Mozart's keyboard works.
 Later in the year, she traveled to London to broadcast her lecture-recitals for the BBC, as well as to conduct works including Schütz, Fauré and Lennox Berkeley.
 Noted as the first woman to conduct the London Philharmonic Orchestra, she received acclaim for her performances.

-Boulanger's long-held passion for Monteverdi culminated in her recording six discs of madrigals for HMV in 1937, which brought his music to a new, wider audience.
+Boulanger's long-held passion for Monteverdi culminated in her recording six discs of madrigals for His Master's Voice in 1937, which brought his music to a new, wider audience.
 Not all reviewers approved her use of modern instruments.

-When Hindemith published his The Craft of Musical Composition, Boulanger asked him for permission to translate the text into French, and to add her own comments.
+When Paul Hindemith published his The Craft of Musical Composition, Boulanger asked him for permission to translate the text into French, and to add her own comments.
 Hindemith never responded to her offer.
 After he fled from Nazi Germany to the United States, they did not discuss the matter further.